U.S., Afghan forces come under fire in eastern Afghanistan: U.S. official

 Sohrab Qaderi, a provincial council member in Nangarhar, said clashes happened between the Afghan army and foreign forces in Shirzad district on Saturday afternoon.

-He said members of the Afghan forces had been operating in the area since last month, and foreign forces were also present in the district to defend it from Taliban attacks.
+He said members of the Afghan forces had been operating in the area since last month, and foreign forces were also in the district to defend against Taliban attacks.

-“It seems that clashes happened between Afghan and foreign forces during a raid or maybe there was a tactical mistake,” said Qaderi, adding that there was no information about casualties.
+“It seems that clashes happened between Afghan and foreign forces during a raid or maybe there was a tactical mistake,” said Qaderi.

+Investigations of past rogue attacks had uncovered many reasons for so called “green-on-blue” shootings, including frustration with the 18-year war in Afghanistan against the Taliban and other hardline Islamist groups.

+About 14,000 U.S. troops are stationed in Afghanistan as part of the U.S.-led NATO mission to train, assist and advise Afghan forces and to carry out counter-terrorism operations.